-For instance, there’s often very little need to possess a calculator, calendar, address book, flashlight or road maps when they can all be found (often preinstalled) on a smartphone and be carried around in your pocket.
+For instance, there’s often very little need to possess a calculator, calendar, address book, flashlight or road maps when they can all fit on a device you carry in your pocket.

-While digital may not be the most popular way to consume products, it does have certain advantages over consuming physical products.
+While digital may not be the most popular way to consume products at the time of writing this, it does have certain advantages over consuming physical products.

 A different medium